-The app has adverts – lots and lots of ads – but otherwise it's entirely free, with no signup required and no bandwidth or time limits.
+The app has adverts – lots and lots of ads, autoplaying, noisy, filling the screen, forcing you to wait - but otherwise it's entirely free, with no signup required and no bandwidth or time limits.

-- Want to try FlashVPN Free VPN Proxy?
+- Want to try FlashVPN?
 Download it here

 We would normally try to find a little more information about a VPN before we installed it, but FlashVPN just doesn't provide any.
-There's no website beyond the Google Play page, and the developer name (FlashSoftware) and email address only appear in web pages relating to the app.
-VPNs are supposed to be about anonymity, but usually that pertains to the customer, not the provider.
+There's no website beyond the Google Play page, no contact method other than a generic Gmail address, an address ('128 Aberdeen Main Road') which might host a number of businesses in Hong Kong, but otherwise no other evidence that the supposed developer (FlashSoftware) even exists.
+VPN's are supposed to be about preserving anonymity, but usually that's to benefit the customer, not the provider.